OpenDataServices/flatten-tool/docs/userguide.rst

 Understanding JSON Pointer and how Flatten Tool uses it
 =======================================================

-Let's consider our first example again and explore the algorithm Flatten Tool uses to make it work:
+Let's consider this data again and explore the algorithm Flatten Tool uses to make it work:

 .. csv-table::
    :file: ../examples/cafe/simple/data.csv
    :header-rows: 1

+Here's a command to unflatten it and the resulting JSON:

 .. literalinclude:: ../examples/cafe/simple/cmd.txt
    :language: bash